 - If you use a decimal value in the npc-*.txt files, on some computers (from a country where decimals standard uses comma [2,5 instead of 2.5]) SMBX will crash with the error "Runtime error 13: Type Mismatch".

 - Using empty strings with space characters will cause SMBX to crash.

 - If you customize scenery with ID from 33 to 65, SMBX will crash if you try to save the world map or switch to Level Editor with Runtime Error 340.

-- Peach's sprite has the wrong GFX offset settings of vine-climbing frames: Hitbox aligned to left-top corner of GFX.
+- Peach's sprite has the wrong GFX offset settings of vine-climbing frames: Hitbox aligned to the left-top corner of GFX.

 - When you place vines inside the SMBX editor, more vines will be placed under the original one due to the SMBX editor not checking if there already is a vine.

-- Using quotes '"' in the string values will damage level files (next attempt to load the same file will cause SMBX to crash with Runtime Error 6).
+- Using quotes '"' in the string values will damage level files (the next attempt to load the same file will cause SMBX to crash with Runtime Error 6).
 But you're able to fix them in a text editor with the manual removal of junk quotes from fields where quote characters are used.

 - Blocks with an NPC inside will move to the right with 0.001px offset when you hit it.

-- Skull raft will not stop correctly when it impacts a wall.
+- Lava Lift (Skull raft) will not stop correctly when it impacts a wall.
 As result, it is squeezed like an accordion and the Conveyor Belt.

 - Pokey the Cactus has a bug with his segments: When it walks on slopes, he will self-collapse.

 - Spike Top can make invisible blocks visible when he tries to walk on its bottom.
 When it walks over: It walks over them like on a pyramid.

 - When you try to grab any item while you're duck on the diggable sand, the character will be frozen with digging animation